Sengboa5/pancakeswap-sniper-bot-free/README.md

 1. In this new update you can use BNB instead WBNB. it will make you easier to snipe :)

 ## What's will you get
 Everything is free no charge.
 Please only contact to Telegrame:<code>https://t.me/seng55</code> with subject <b>PC bot</b> for more info.
-For error or problem questions please open issues in GitHub, don't email me.
+For error or problem questions please open issues in GitHub, don't PM me.
 Maybe I'll slow response on weekend.
 Thanks!

 ## Bot future
 1. You can snipe new listing token you want on pancakeswap v2